hschott/ficum/README.md

 When a Test contains a wildcard the comparsion is changed from `EQUALS` to `LIKE` and from `NOT EQUALS` to `NOT LIKE`.

+### Enum as Text

+If a selector name matches a entity field of type `java.lang.Enum` and the argument is a Text and results into a `java.lang.String`, then an attempt is made to get the Enum instance and compare it against the entity field value.

 ### Collection size check

 When the selector name matches a `java.util.Collection` and the argument is an `java.lang.Integer` the collections size is compared against the argument.